 - Cons: Now’s focus is on stateless and static applications.
 They do not offer any databases or persistent storage solutions.
 Instead, you will need to rely on cloud-based solutions, such as MongoDB Atlas, AWS CosmosDB, Google Cloud SQL, or similar.

 DigitalOcean is a VPS provider that offers some additional features and products targeted at Node.js apps.
-During their simple setup process, you can use a one-click Node.js setup process, which will install and prepare everything for you on the newly created droplet.
+During their simple setup process, you can use a one-click Node.js setup process, which will install node, and prepare everything for you on the newly created droplet.